- About

 Executive Director, Center for Educator Recruitment, Retention, and Advancement (CERRA)

-Opening Panel: The Teacher Experience: Perspectives from the Classroom
+The Teacher’s Experience: Perspectives From the Classroom

 Panelists: